How can a fashion label truly be sustainable and ethical?

 The short answer is that even with a lot of hard work and dedication, no brand can truly be 'sustainable' and ethics are very personal.
 So we take a unique approach.
 In addition to providing you with full disclosure of how each of our pieces came to be, we follow a circular design method to minimise environmental impact and help create positive change in the fashion industry.
 It goes like this.

 From inception, we only design clothes that will safely biodegrade or that can be recycled at the end of their life.
 Sometimes we use materials up-cycled from waste but every raw material must be circular in order for us to use it.
 This goes for everything, including buttons, labels, threads and interlining.
 We love clean shapes, thoughtful minimalism and timeless design functionality so you'll find pieces in our range that are wearable for a long time and can be effortlessly mix/matched with other A.BCH goods.
 Customer input is a part of the development process, which makes our finished pieces more relevant to our customer's needs.
 We call this Customer Centric Design.

-We seek out suppliers and partners that share our values and are willing to offer supply chain transparency.
-Not only do we do extensive research on our suppliers, we also are continually seeking the most innovative raw materials to use in our garments that have the best impact on people and the planet.
+We seek out suppliers and partners that share our values (like carbon neutral operations and fair work conditions for employees and contractors) and that are willing to offer supply chain transparency.
+Not only do we do extensive research on our suppliers, we also are continually looking for the most innovative raw materials to use in our garments that have the most positive impact on people and the planet.